anttihaap/distributed-backup-system/REPORT.md

 The contract manager and file transfer ... ...

 The schedule of the project was tight but manageable.

 ## Scaling and performance

 The network is very scalable and our hashing and naming protocol will in theory enable 2<sup>32</sup> nodes to join the network.
 In practice, hash collisions would probably happen (this has not been solved in the project).
 Joining the network will happen in O(n) time, as the NEW_NODE message will go around the whole circle to notify other nodes.
 The PING messages to keep the nodes timestamp fresh will currently be sent to all nodes in the network.
-This will result in n<sup>2</sup> messages in the network every ten seconds.
-This will not be a problem in the smaller networks tested for this project but for networks with perhaps thousands of nodes a more efficient way of messaging should be implemented.
+This will result in n<sup>2</sup> messages in the network sent every ten seconds.
+This will not be a problem in the smaller networks tested for this project but for networks with perhaps thousands of nodes, a more efficient way of messaging should be implemented.
 For instance, a node list could be restricted to only hold 10 nearest successors and the nodes with backup files.

 ## Functionalities

 ### Naming

 Each node has a unique identifier that is hashed from its address string (host:port) using SHA-1.
 However, only the first six characters of the hash string are used as an identifier in order to avoid values that are too large for comparing when the node joins the ring.
-Perhaps another way of comparing the strings would have worked better here.
 When a node re-joins, it will receive the same identifier.
 It will again be discoverable by other nodes that may have files backed up with that node.

 ### Node discovery

-When a node has joined the network [(see: Joining the network)](#Joining-the-network) it will be added to all other nodes' nodelists.
+When a node has joined the network [(see: Joining the network)](#Joining-the-network) it will be added to all other nodes' node lists.
 It will start receiving PINGs that all of the nodes are broadcasting to their node lists.
 The new node will then add the nodes whose PINGs it has received to its own node list.
 The node lists will be updated periodically and nodes with expired timestamps will be removed.

 ### Consistency and synchronization